 Despite the many challenges the pandemic has brought, prudent planning over the years allowed us to continue providing you with high-quality drinking water and reliable service.
 Over the past year we continued to meet compliance obligations despite challenges faced.
 We never let up on our rigorous, quality control measures to provide students and employees clean, safe drinking water.

-Additional campus wide flushing was performed to avoid potentially harmful water quality issues if the water were to remain stagnant.
+• Additional campus wide flushing was performed to avoid potentially harmful water quality issues if the water were to remain stagnant due to lack of use.